Taekwondo Champion Aaron Cook

 01 February 2014

-Aaron Cook includes former Manchester United strength & conditioning coach Mick Clegg and his S.P.I.
-Laboratory, (Sports Performance Innovation) in Ashton-Under-Lyne in his training routine.
+Aaron Cook includes former Manchester United strength & conditioning coach Mick Clegg in his training routine.
+Mick is based in his SPI Lab in the Fitlight Center, Ashton-Under-Lyne, Greater Manchester.
 Aaron is currently competing in various open championships and we will post his results below as we get them.

 Since mid 2011 Mick has had the unique opportunity to train another Elite Athlete, the Taekwondo Gold medalist Aaron Cook.
 In June 2011 it was confirmed medal hopeful Aaron Cook, the 20-year-old European -80kg gold medallist and former world No 1, had resigned from the World Class Performance programme, opting to pursue his own training schedule outside the guidance of GB Taekwondo.
 Aaron, already holding several gold medals, left team GBs coaching programme in June to undertake his own training regime.
 He told the BBC that